· LoveMeIV Clinical Team · guides · 9 min read

 The intake form is short.
 We ask for medical history, current medications and supplements, allergies (especially to medication components — ondansetron, ketorolac, magnesium, or sulfa), and any recent illness or hospitalization.
 We also ask whether you are pregnant or breastfeeding, since several of our menu items have specific guidance for those situations.

-LoveMeIV reviews every intake before arrival.
+The clinician reviews every intake before arrival.
 This matters more than it sounds.
-About one in twenty intakes turns up something that changes the visit — a prescription that contraindicates a planned medication, a kidney issue that means we hold the ketorolac, an undiscovered pregnancy that means we adjust the recipe.
-With an RN-only mobile model, the prescriber may never see the intake; a contraindication can travel from your form to the room without a clinical eye between them.
-With NP-led care, those edits happen at the intake review, not at the bedside.
+Intake review is where problems get caught — a prescription that contraindicates a planned medication, a kidney issue that means we hold the ketorolac, an undiscovered pregnancy that means we adjust the recipe.
+Because the prescriber is the one doing that review, those catches happen before we ever load the kit — not at the bedside.

 You don’t need to do anything special to prepare beyond drinking 16 to 24 ounces of water in the two hours before the appointment, eating something light if it has been a while, and wearing a sleeve that pushes up easily.
-Hydrating before the stick is the single most common request our patients have ever been asked about — well-hydrated veins are easier to find, the line goes in cleaner, and the drip runs faster.
+Hydrating before the stick is the single most useful thing you can do — well-hydrated veins are easier to find, the line goes in cleaner, and the drip runs faster.

 Step three: the door

-LoveMeIV arrives in a single vehicle with a single travel kit.
+Your NP arrives in a single vehicle with a single travel kit.
 The kit is a portable refrigerated case that gets restocked at the start of every clinical day from a locked supply cabinet.
 There is no second car, no third party, no driver who isn’t a clinician.
-If the practice ever scales beyond one nurse practitioner, that pattern is the one we keep — clinical visits get clinical arrivals.
+If the practice ever scales beyond one clinician, that pattern is the one we keep — clinical visits get clinical arrivals.

 Step four: the line